kamranmuazzam/aca-demia/pages/Peurperial Pyrexia.md

-definition:: A rise of temperature reaching 100.4 ºF (38 ºC) #pyrexia or more (measured orally) on two separate occasions at 24 hours apart (excluding first 24 hours) within first 10 days following delivery is called puerperal pyrexia. #obspc
+- #definition A rise of temperature reaching 100.4 ºF (38 ºC) #pyrexia or more (measured orally) on two separate occasions at 24 hours apart (excluding first 24 hours) within first 10 days following delivery is called puerperal pyrexia. #obspc
 - # Causes #obspc #reminder (might have to classify on days basis)
 	- Puerperal sepsis
 	- Urinary tract infections: Cystitis, Pyelonephritis